 “Botox and dermal fillers both treat wrinkles well, but they treat them differently.
 It is best to consult with a dermatologist to determine what you would like the end result to be.
 Many individuals may receive both Botox and fillers depending on their ultimate goals.”

-When addressing safety concerns Dr. Chambers recommends thorough research and careful consideration of doctors and practitioners you may be considering.
+When addressing safety concerns Dr. Dietrich recommends thorough research and careful consideration of doctors and practitioners you may be considering.
 “The number one safety tip for both Botox and dermal fillers is to seek treatment from a highly-experienced, certified skin care professional.
 To ensure each treatment’s efficacy, cosmetic end result, and safety, these procedures are best performed by a trained physician or expert medical provider.”
 While Botox and dermal fillers are both safe for clinical use, fillers can have side effects such as temporary bruising or swelling.
 Ultimately, both Botox and fillers are excellent treatment options if performed by a professional.

 Interested in Botox or Fillers?